drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 11. Set the Source to __Google Cloud Storage__, and set the file pattern to `bigquery-demo-bucket/wikipedia-data/parquet/Wiki1B-*`.
 Also, set the file format to __Parquet__.

 __Note:__ This is the same data that you imported earlier, but this data is in Parquet format.
-This is a columnar format similar to BigQuery's native format and also Redshift's native format.
+This is a columnar format similar to BigQuery's native format and also Amazon Redshift's native format.

 12. In the Destination section, confirm the dataset is set to `wikipedia_data`, set the table name to `wiki_external_table_parquet`, and set the table type property to __External table__.